Renewable Resources Branch

 - Site planning, park development and project management and inspection for park projects delivered either directly by Department of Lands and Forestry Library or third parties.

-- Coordinating the preparation of development and operating standards for parks.
+- Coordinating the preparation of park development and operating standards and trails.

 - Negotiating partnerships for the development and operation of park system components.

 - Procuring parks system facilities, equipment and services.

-- Liaising with the Department of Economic Development and Tourism and other departments on marketing of parks and outdoor recreation.
+- Liaising with other departments and agencies on marketing of parks and outdoor recreation opportunities.